Jaxelr/Minimig/README.md

 ### Creating Migrations

 A migration is just plain T-SQL saved in a .sql file.
-Individual commands are separated with the `GO` keyword, just like when using [SSMS](https://msdn.microsoft.com/en-us/library/mt238290.aspx).
+Individual commands are separated with the `GO` keyword for sql server, just like when using [SSMS](https://msdn.microsoft.com/en-us/library/mt238290.aspx).

+> In the case of mysql and postgres, the separator used is the semicolon(;) since `GO` is not supported on those databases

 For example:

 ```sql
 CREATE TABLE One